 3. The entering into the Study agreement will not oblige parties to enter into one or more consecutive study agreements.
 Tio reserves the right, on reasonable grounds, not to make an offer to the Student for entering into a new study agreement.
 This reasonable ground will be present in any event if the Student is in default of the fulfilment of any payment obligation, or has repeatedly or for a prolonged period failed in the fulfilment of his/her payment obligations (in the past).

 4. In the event of overbooking of a study year the Student can be placed on a waiting list.
-Tio will do this in consultation with the Student and will thereby among others discuss with the Student whether there are any alternatives.
+Tio will do this in consultation with the Student.
 Once the Student is on a waiting list, he/she can only make claim (once again) to a study position when a study position becomes available and Tio has allocated this position to the Student.
 The Student can cancel free of charge for as long as the Student is on the waiting list.

 6. The Student can be placed on the waiting list without consultation if he/she has not fulfilled his/her payment obligations, or any other obligation, towards Tio.
 The fulfilment of a payment obligation at a later date will not mean that the Student will be removed from the waiting list, and therefore does not give immediate claim to a study position (see subclause 4).